 How much does it cost to get a Self Lender loan?

-As of September 2016, opening an account with Self Lender costs $12.
-The total of the loan varies depending on the loan amount.
+As of September 2018, opening an account with Self Lender has an administrative cost of $9 to $15 depending on your monthly commitment.
 Here are a couple of scenarios.

 If you make monthly contributions of: